-- Pedestrian connection opposite Butter Market with new urban space - Enhanced pedestrian permeability east-west and north-south across site - Layout to promote active frontages at ground floor level - Development to respect and enhance setting of Listed and historic buildings - Development to address scheduled monuments and archaeology (much of the Mint Quarter site is a scheduled monument). - Development to provide appropriate building scale to historic street frontages and to be appropriate in the context of the Conservation Area. - Enhancement of linkage to Regent Theatre - Provision of major new landscaped public space at focus of scheme
+- Pedestrian connection opposite Butter Market with new urban space - Enhanced pedestrian permeability east-west and north-south across site - Layout to promote active frontages at ground floor level - Development to respect and enhance setting of Listed and historic buildings - Development to address scheduled monuments and archaeology (much of the Mint Quarter site is a scheduled monument) including conservation principles and, where relevant, mitigation for impacts on archaeological remains and enhancement of public understanding.

-Scheme to promote regeneration of Upper Orwell Street including environmental enhancements. -- ---
+- Development to provide appropriate building scale to historic street frontages and to be appropriate in the context of the Conservation Area. - Enhancement of linkage to Regent Theatre - Provision of major new landscaped public space at focus of scheme - Scheme to promote regeneration of Upper Orwell Street including environmental enhancements.